icyflame/tnpedia-csv-to-wiki/output.md

 **Particular skills:** Design&#x2F;architecture skills are highly valued and are a major deciding factor.
 Modelling of open-ended problems and ability to hash out real-world implementations separate a good candidate from a strong candidate.

-**Dual degree specific information:** Not applicable.

 **Notes:** Experience using different frameworks and tools, staying up to date on developments in the industry and having an informed opinion about them helped quite a lot during interviews.

-**Source information:** Microsoft provides a detailed 5-page document and a promotional video via email outlining their 2 major businesses, job roles that are open and details about their training programme.

 **Parting advice:**